Camp Fircom's mission is to create communities of belonging and experiences to grow on.

 2005 - 2010

-In 2005, Camp Fircom was temporarily closed as a major renovation was needed.
-In 2008, Fircom began undergoing renovation with the support and visioning from Fircom’s Board of Directors and alumni.
-The financial and leadership support came from BC Conference of the United Church of Canada.
-In May 2011, Fircom re-opened its doors to a new site under a new management team with a direction that respects its great roots and the history of the camp.
+In 2005, Camp Fircom closed as a major renovation was needed.
+In 2008, Fircom launched a renovation with the support and visioning from Fircom’s Board of Directors and alumni and with the financial and leadership support came from BC Conference of the United Church of Canada.